dan-p-baker/VersionNumberIncrementer/README.md

 To Run:

-1. Download repository and build in Release configuration.
+1. Download repository and then build **VersionNumberIncrementer.sln** in Release configuration.
 2. Run **VersionNumberIncrementer.exe** from VersionNumberIncrementer\VersionNumberIncrementer\VersionNumberIncrementer\bin\Release.